FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Experiments

-For simple tasks which do not require accurate force sensing or control, such as texture classification and tissue grasping, our system and UMI achieve comparable completion rates, while ALOHA performs slightly inferior.
-In terms of completion time, we have at least a $2.64 \times$ advantage over ALOHA and a $1.35 \times$ advantage over UMI.
-In more complex tasks, such as fragile cup manipulation and potato chip grasping, where force feedback is necessary to ensure successful grasping and prevent excessive force, primary-replica teleoperation leads to damage-related failures.
-This suggests that the handheld method provides better force feedback for grasping delicate objects.
+For simple tasks like texture classification that don’t require accurate force sensing or control, our system and UMI achieve comparable completion rates, while ALOHA performs slightly inferior.
+In completion time, we have a $2.65 \times$ advantage over ALOHA and a $1.22 \times$ advantage over UMI.
+In more complex tasks, such as fragile cup manipulation, where force feedback is necessary to ensure successful grasping and prevent excessive force, primary-replica teleoperation leads to damage-related failures.
+This suggests that the handheld method provides better force feedback for delicate objects.

-For tasks requiring dynamic force control, such as USB plugging, stamp pressing, and toothpaste extrusion, ALOHA relies on brute force, barely completing them at the risk of causing damage, while UMI often fails due to the lack of slippage detection.
+For tasks requiring dynamic force control, such as USB plug and stamp press, ALOHA relies on brute force, barely completing them at the risk of causing damage, while UMI often fails due to the lack of slippage detection.
 In contrast, \methodname combines both precise force perception and control, resulting in superior accuracy and safety.
-For high-precision trajectory control (\eg, calligraphy writing), ALOHA struggles significantly—users often need to manually assist the teaching arm with their other hand, resulting in the longest completion time.
+For high-precision trajectory control (\eg, calligraphy), ALOHA struggles significantly—users often need to manually assist the teaching arm with their other hand, resulting in the longest completion time.
 While UMI can complete the task, the trajectory smoothness remains inferior to that of \methodname.

-\cref{fig:userstudy}(e) summarizes the user experience evaluation.
+\cref{fig:userstudy}(d) summarizes the user experience evaluation.
 Stability, comfort, ease of collection and entry are assessed via questionnaires and normalized.
 Stability and damage represent failures of object drops and damage.
 The results show that \methodname is the most user-friendly and reliable data collection system among the three approaches.